AndyGrant/Ethereal/README.md

 # Ethereal

 Ethereal is a UCI-compliant chess engine.
 It uses the traditional alpha-beta framework in addition to a variety of pruning, reduction, extension, and other improvements.
 Some of those improvements include Static Null Move Pruning, Null Move Pruning, Depth Based Futility Pruning, Best-Case Delta Pruning, Current-Move Delta Pruning, Late Move Reductions, Check extensions, and the use of various Transposition Tables.
 Ethereal generates moves using the Fancy Magic BitBoard technique, but also uses a redundant 64-length array to store pieces for easier lookup.
-Ethereal is an original engine aside from the Piece Square Tables (currently using Toga II's tables).
-It is greatly influenced from Crafty, Stockfish, TSCP, MadChess, and Fruit.
+Ethereal is an original engine, however, it is greatly influenced from Crafty, Stockfish, TSCP, MadChess, and Fruit.

 # Development